Farmer-Pete/LinuxLefty-Content/content/posts/2018-04-07-home-depot-kids-workshop.md

 images = ["/images/posts/2018-04-07-home-depot.jpg"]
 +++

-Today we took the kids to their first Kid's Workshop at the Hoe Depot.
+Today we took the kids to their first Kid's Workshop at the Home Depot.
 It was a lot of fun!

 {{<figure class="center" src="/images/posts/2018-04-07-home-depot.jpg" caption="Yay For Home Depot">}}